-- (d) The categorization of SSCs.

-- (e) Design and qualification methods and means of protection.

-- (f) Application of the management system.
+- (b) Safety analysis for design basis external events2 and beyond design basis external events3. - (c) The design basis for each external event. - (d) Categorization of SSCs. - (e) Design and qualification methods and means of protection. - (f) Application of the management system.

 1.5.
-Recommendations on site evaluation, focusing on the assessment of hazards, are provided in IAEA Safety Standards Series Nos SSG-9 (Rev. 1), Seismic Hazards in Site Evaluation for Nuclear Installations [6], SSG-18, Meteorological and Hydrological Hazards in Site Evaluation for Nuclear Installations [7], SSG-21, Volcanic Hazards in Site Evaluation for Nuclear Installations [8], and NS-G-3.1, External Human Induced Events in Site Evaluation for Nuclear Power Plants [9].
+Recommendations on site evaluation, focusing on the assessment of hazards, are provided in IAEA Safety Standards Series Nos SSG-9 (Rev. 1), Seismic Hazards in Site Evaluation for Nuclear Installations [6]; SSG-18, Meteorological and Hydrological Hazards in Site Evaluation for Nuclear Installations [7]; SSG-21, Volcanic Hazards in Site Evaluation for Nuclear Installations [8]; and NS-G-3.1, External Human Induced Events in Site Evaluation for Nuclear Power Plants [9].

 1.6.
-Other Safety Guides provide recommendations on design of nuclear installations for protection against the effects of hazards other than those addressed here and, as such, are complementary to this Safety Guide, particularly for the consideration of combinations of hazards and effects.
-These include IAEA Safety Standards Series Nos DS494, Protection against Internal Hazards in the Design of Nuclear Power Plants [10], and DS490, Seismic Design for Nuclear Installations [11].
+Other Safety Guides provide recommendations on the design of nuclear installations for protection against the effects of hazards other than those addressed here and, as such, are complementary to this Safety Guide, particularly for the consideration of combinations of hazards and effects.
+These include IAEA Safety Standards Series Nos SSG-64, Protection against Internal Hazards in the Design of Nuclear Power Plants [10], and SSG-67, Seismic Design for Nuclear Installations [11].

 1.7.
-This Safety Guide supersedes IAEA Safety Standards Series No. NS-G-1.5, External Events Excluding Earthquakes in the Design of Nuclear Power Plants.
+This Safety Guide supersedes IAEA Safety Standards Series No. NS-G-1.5, External Events Excluding Earthquakes in the Design of Nuclear Power Plants4.